“It’s not my fault!” the assistant practically wailed. “She never gave me the paperwork!”

 So find ways to help even extraordinarily talented professionals or senior execs do better, because internal accountability issues can have negative impact on customer experience and the rest of the organization.
 Figure out structures that support the correct behaviors, and develop and enforce those behaviors through performance measurement and feedback mechanisms.

 In the short term, before corrective action has fully taken hold, at least give those human shields in the frontline something better to say:

 - “I’m sorry, Mr. Jones, I haven’t received your paperwork yet.
 Let me track it down and we’ll get this handled for you.”

 - “I’m sorry, Anastasia.
 I know you’ve been waiting patiently.
 I’m going to see if I can get some help from our billing/shipping/custom/etc. department, and we’ll get those forms out to you promptly.”

 - “I wish I could make this happen more quickly for you, Ms. Smith.
 Would you like to speak with [the senior person] directly?”

 The Right Operating Procedures Benefit Everyone

 It can be very challenging to obtain compliance with infrastructural or administrative requirements from senior execs who don’t feel bound by standard operating procedure.
-But for your organization’s overall performance and success, this needs to be done.
+But for your organization’s overall performance and success, it needs to be done.